WebMonitor.fyi logoWebMonitor.fyi

 Frequently asked questions

 Yes.
-Set five-minute checks on the ticket page during a release window.
-The state change from "available" to "sold out" triggers the alert.
+Set 30-minute checks (Pro) on the ticket page during a release window.
+The state change from "available" to "sold out" triggers an alert on the next check.

 Does this work for academic conferences?